 St. Andrew’s Heights Toboggan Hill (2504, 13 Avenue NW)

 This is generally considered to be Calgary’s best Toboggan Hill.
-The hill is long and steep, but not so steep it’s outright dangerous.
+The hill is long and steep.
 There’s a long flat stretch at the bottom as well as a fence at the far end, just in case.
 A bit closer to the community centre there is a ledge that younger or less adventurous kids will enjoy as well.
 This is a great place to go if you have kids with different ability and thrill seeking levels.

 Prairie Winds Park Toboggan Hill (223 Castleridge Boulevard – north side hill)